At Watson’s we value community partnerships

 Curricular Collaboration in Edinburgh

-At Watson’s, we believe in meaningful partnerships, and that is no better reflected in the range of curricular outreach projects our staff and pupils are involved in.
+We believe in meaningful partnerships, and that is no better reflected in the range of curricular outreach projects our staff and pupils are involved in.

 Our Swire Chinese Language Centre Edinburgh (SCLCE) collaboration is a venture involving 25 local authority schools across Edinburgh and the Lothians.
 This project is led by George Watson’s College, James Gillespie’s High School and Boroughmuir High School, as the three founding schools in the south of the city.

-Pupils at Broomhouse Primary School and Castleview Primary School have been enjoying learning about coding for the first time.
+Pupils at Broomhouse Primary School and Castleview Primary School have also been enjoying learning about coding for the first time.
 The project involves teachers from our Junior School, along with pupils studying Advanced Higher Computing.

 Children at both schools are able to participate in curricular and extra-curricular activity, whilst our own staff are helping to build sustainability for the programme by supporting teachers at the schools to incorporate this kind of programme into their own teaching.